Gender

 To explore the meaning of gender in nouns.

-Nouns which refer to a person may refer to a man or to a male person like father or to a woman or to a female person like mother.
+Nouns for people may refer to a man or a male person such as father or to a woman or a female person such as mother.
 There is a difference in gender.

 Write down the noun of the opposite gender: